hanane-issa/python-crash-course/_sources/module1/module_1f_packages.md

 The `--prune` option tells conda to remove any dependencies you no longer require in your environment.
 ```

-You can learn more about commands to manage your conda environments [here] (https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).
+You can learn more about commands to manage your conda environments [here](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).

 # Importing Python Packages